aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 Please note that these two update methods are required to be called in that order.
 If reversed the table of contents will be populated but no page numbers will be displayed.
 Any number of different TOCs can be updated.
 These methods will automatically update all TOCs found in the document.

-The following code example shows how to completely rebuild TOC fields in the document by invoking field updates.
+The following code example shows how to completely rebuild TOC fields in the document by invoking field updates:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-InsertATableOfContentsField-UpdateTableOfContents.java" >}}